1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 1. Losing one that contains key information that needs to go on your 2017 tax return, and

 2. Thinking you have to include every dime reported on the 1099s to the IRS.
 Lots of the dollars reported on 1099s are tax-free.

 The IRS gets a copy of every 1099 information return, so it's important to get this right.
 Set up a file right now to collect the forms as they arrive in the mail.
-And, read on to protect yourself from accidentally increasing your tax bill by being misled by a member of the 1099 family.
+And, read on to protect yourself from accidentally increasing your 2017 taxes by being misled by a member of the 1099 family.

 The 1099-Q can be a heart-stopper.
 It reports distributions from a state 529 college saving plan or Coverdell education savings account.
 But the odds are very, very good that the payout is completely tax free.
 That's the case if the money was used to pay tuition or other qualifying costs.